Synopticon: Consensus-Based Cheating Detection System for Competitive Games: Synopticon: consensus-based cheating detection system for competitive games

 \item[\ding{205}] Based on the users' ballots, the server uses a consensus algorithm to calculate each user's score and differentiates between cheating users and normal users after a match. \end{description}

-To sum up, \verb|GYNOPTICON| consists of two main components: the detection method on client-side and the consensus algorithm on server-side.
+To sum up, \verb|SYNOPTICON| consists of two main components: the detection method on client-side and the consensus algorithm on server-side.
 The details of each will be described in the following sub-sections.